-There have been some studies that have showed that prolonged exposure to light at night can lead to adverse effects to the body.
+There have been some studies that have shown that prolonged exposure to light at night can lead to adverse effects on the body.
 These could be anything from obesity to diabetes, heart disease, and even cancer.
 There are no direct links that connect light time exposure to these conditions.
 People who are exposed to light at night are more susceptible to these kinds of health issues.

 Light and Hormones

 LED Science shows us that light exposure suppresses the secretion of a hormone called melatonin.
 This hormone influences how our internal body clock is managed.
 When we have low melatonin levels, this makes our body more susceptible to conditions such as cancer.
 A Harvard study showed how exposure to a little bit of light could have a connection to diabetes and even obesity.
 The study placed 10 individuals on a schedule that shifted the timing of their internal clocks.
 The study showed that their blood sugar increased, placing their bodies in a pre-diabetic state.
 And their levels of leptin, a hormone that lets people feel full after a meal, also went down.